mangeshkokse/docker/docker_QA.md

   - **Container**: Ideal for microservices, cloud-native apps, and fast deployment cycles.
   - **VM**: Suitable for running multiple, isolated operating systems and legacy applications that require full OS environments.

+# Q. Explaining Docker Components.

+### 1. Docker Engine
+   The core software that runs and manages Docker containers.
+It includes the Docker Daemon, which handles container operations, and the Docker CLI, which is used to interact with the daemon.

+### 2. Docker Image
+   A lightweight, stand-alone, and executable package that includes everything needed to run a piece of software: code, runtime, libraries, and system tools.
+It’s used to create containers.

+### 3. Docker Container
+   A running instance of a Docker image.
+It’s an isolated environment where the application runs, sharing the host OS kernel but having its own process space, network, and file system.

+### 4. Dockerfile
+   A text file containing a series of instructions to build a Docker image.
+It defines how the image is constructed, including which base image to use and what dependencies to install.

+### 5. Docker Compose
+   A tool to define and manage multi-container Docker applications.
+Using a `docker-compose.yml` file, you can define services, networks, and volumes and start multiple containers with a single command.

+### 6. Docker Hub
+   A cloud-based registry service where Docker users can store, share, and download Docker images.
+It's a central repository for container images.

+These components work together to allow efficient containerization, building, and deployment of applications.

 # Q. What is Docker Engine?